 Starting with the search brief, we determine what skills and attributes are required and also what types of behaviours are going to lead to successful outcomes.
 A shortlisting process provides you with a summary of each candidate and why they should be considered for further interview.
 To support the selection process we may use personality or psychometric profiling.
 In some cases we will devise work based tests.
 In any event the outcome will be a profile of potential candidates that evidences their personal characteristics and their competence related to the job specification.

 The recruitment process however does not finish until the new team member has been inducted and successfully completed any probationary period.
 Managing expectations and setting goals throughout this process has proven to be key to the success of the recruitment process.

 When an employer is faced with bringing the employment relationship to end sometimes the only option left is to try to support the employee with their next steps.
 This is where outplacement support comes in.
-Help can be given with CV writing and applying for jobs, considering potential career changes and the value of transferable skills, helping with the job search in an internet age, coaching for the ‘face to face’ interview, help for assessment centres, understanding personality profiling and finding a match with company values.
+Help can be given with CV writing and applying for jobs, considering potential career changes and the value of transferable skills, helping with the job search, coaching for the ‘face to face’ interview, help for assessment centres, understanding personality profiling and finding a match with company values.

 RBA can supply all of the above and more to support people in transition.

 Employment law –training for managers

 Courses can be run either on an ‘open’ basis or tailored for ‘in house’ use.
 From a half day short course programme to a modular series, training can be provided for managers who are involved with people management.
 Common subjects are: